dcos/dcos-docs/1.10/metrics/datadog.md

     2. Reload the systemd state by running `sudo systemctl daemon-reload`.
     3. Start the systemd service with `sudo systemctl start dcos-metrics-datadog-master`.
-    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-datadog-plugin`.
+    4. View the system logs and verify the plugin is running with `sudo journalctl -u dcos-metrics-datadog-master`.

 1. On every agent node:
-    1. Create the agent systemd service file in `/etc/systemd/system/dcos-metrics-datadog-plugin.service`.
-Fill in your Datadog API key and set the `-config` option based on whether you are running DC/OS Enterprise or DC/OS open source.
+    1. Create the agent systemd service file in `/etc/systemd/system/dcos-metrics-datadog-agent.service`.
+Fill in your [Datadog API key](https://app.datadoghq.com/account/settings#api) and set the `-config` option based on whether you are running DC/OS Enterprise or DC/OS open source.

         ```
         [Unit]